 Now maybe you know more about the authentication process of gems than I do, but let me tell you, it is not easy to verify you’re getting the real goods.
 For starters, back in early 2000s, the UN – yes the UNITED NATIONS – got involved in the industry.
 Yeah okay what business do they have in a Harry Winston rock?
 Well, turns out it is a little less about Harry Winston or Cartier and more about blood diamonds… like the Leonardo DiCaprio Blood Diamonds movie type of diamonds.

-Anyway, the Kimberly Process, uniting 81 countries, was created.
+Anyway, the Kimberley Process, uniting 81 countries, was created.

-“The Kimberly Process (KP) united administrations, civil societies, and industry in reducing the flow of conflict diamonds – ‘rough diamonds used to finance wars against governments’ – around the world.”
+“The Kimberley Process (KP) united administrations, civil societies, and industry in reducing the flow of conflict diamonds – ‘rough diamonds used to finance wars against governments’ – around the world.”

 I don’t know tons about it, but apparently it’s sort of the core of the diamond industry and uses some 3-step validation, so it’s got to be important.

 You’re probably wondering what this foreign policy lesson has to do with blockchain so let me break it down.
 Essentially, a large part of Leanne Kemp’s efforts were to digitize those steps of validation – figuring out how to do it better and faster while doing it digitally, especially as diamonds come across borders (I can barely keep track of my luggage when I leave the country so million dollar products must be a bit intense).
 Therefore, Everledger’s Diamond Time-Lapse Protocol was created enjoying the core infrastructure set forth by the Kimberly Process from the UN!
 The expected benefits are $60 billion globally (when including luxury goods) - Crazy!